 - for businesspersons, Italy offers access to a market of more than 500 million consumers.

-The investor visa requirements in Italy
+The investor visa requirements in Italy in 2021

 As mentioned above, the Italian government has recently introduced a specific discipline within its Immigration Law, the so-called “Investor Visa”.
 The recently enabled investor visa/ golden visa for Italy allows foreign citizens to enter and live in Italy, based on several entry quotas which are updated on an annual basis by the government, to foreigners who wish to: